bastionzero/terraform-provider-bastionzero/docs/data-sources/proxy_policy.md

 page_title: "bastionzero_proxy_policy Data Source - terraform-provider-bastionzero"
 subcategory: "policy"
 description: |-
   Get information on a BastionZero proxy policy.
-A proxy policy provides access to DB and Web targets.
+A proxy policy provides access to Db and Web targets.
 ---

 # bastionzero_proxy_policy (Data Source)

 Get information on a BastionZero proxy policy.
-A proxy policy provides access to DB and Web targets.
+A proxy policy provides access to `Db` and `Web` targets.

 This is useful if the policy in question is not managed by Terraform, or you need to utilize any of the policy's data.